Sharks Are Older Than Trees, So Why Are We Wiping Them Out?

 Some countries have made huge strides (like Palau, the Bahamas, and the Maldives), which have banned shark fishing entirely.
 Others, like the U.S. and EU, have banned shark finning but still allow massive “legal” shark catch.

-2. International waters are hard to regulate.
-The ocean is huge, and enforcement is a nightmare.
+Not to mention, international waters are hard to regulate, the ocean is huge in case you weren’t paying attention, and enforcement is a nightmare.

-3. Demand is still high.
+And the silent little kicker for sharks is that demand is still high for them.
 Especially for fins, meat, and even shark liver oil (yep, it’s in some cosmetics).

 And while documentaries have helped boost awareness, public policy hasn’t caught up.
 We save pandas and elephants because they’re cute.
-Sharks are a harder sell.
+Sharks are a harder sell, as they look less cuddly.

 So, What Can You Do?